 Your vote for me will tell state elected officials to get serious about cleaning up our election system.

-I pledge to run my campaign without relying on PACs and big campaign donors.
+I pledge to run my campaign without relying on special-interest PACs and big campaign donors.
 To succeed I need your help.
 Only by working together we can make Oregon a model of voter empowerment.
 Thank you for your consideration!